External Funding

 NASA Fellowships

 The National Aeronautics and Space Administration (NASA) offers several different awards for graduate study.
-For more information about NASA fellowships, see:
+See NASA’s Fellowship page for more information.

-The NASA Florida Space Grant Consortium (FSGC) plans to award Master’s Thesis and Doctoral Dissertation Improvement Fellowships in areas of space science and engineering.
-Information is available at:
+The NASA Florida Space Grant Consortium (FSGC) plans to award Master’s Thesis and Doctoral Dissertation Improvement Fellowships in areas of space science and engineering as well as a Master’s Fellowship Program.

 NDSEG Fellowship